WovenTales/agora/README.md

-This software is based on the pugixml <http://pugixml.org>, and the SQLite3 <http://sqlite.org> libraries. pugixml is Copyright (C) 2006-2015 Arseny Kapoulkine, and distributed under the MIT license.
+This software is based on the pugixml <http://pugixml.org> library. pugixml is Copyright (C) 2006-2015 Arseny Kapoulkine, and distributed under the MIT license.